This is what's open in Toronto right now

-What is open in Toronto right now is significantly changing each week as restrictions are being slowly lifted.
-We have officially entered Stage 1 of the provinces reopening and every couple of weeks we can expect life inching closer to normalcy.
+What is open in Toronto right now is changing each and every week.
+We remain in Stage 1 of the province reopening and restrictions continue to be slowly lifted.

 Currently, the following types of businesses, facilities, and services are open during this time likely with shortened hours.